Peng Yang (Han dynasty): Early life

 Peng Yang was from Guanghan Commandery (廣漢郡), which is around present-day Guanghan, Sichuan.
-Described as a man about eight chi tall and having an impressive appearance, he was notorious for being conceited, arrogant, rude and condescending towards others.
+Described as a man about eight chi tall (approximately 1.84 metres) and having an extremely impressive appearance, he was notorious for being conceited, arrogant, rude and condescending towards others.
 Among his contemporaries, he respected only Qin Mi, who was also from Guanghan Commandery.
 He once recommended Qin Mi as a talent to Xu Jing, who was then the Administrator of Guanghan.
 In his recommendation letter, he compared Qin Mi to ancient sages such as Fu Yue, Jiang Ziya and Li Yiji, and praised Qin Mi for his virtuous, loyal, sincere and humble behaviour.

 Peng Yang later served as an official in his native Yi Province (covering present-day Sichuan and Chongqing) but never made it to any position higher than that of a scribe (書佐).
 His offensive behaviour also landed him in deep trouble when his colleagues slandered him in front of Liu Zhang, the Governor of Yi Province.
 Liu Zhang believed them and ordered Peng Yang to be shaved bald, put in chains, and sent to perform hard labour.